 Sex Offenses, Sexually Transmitted Diseases, Hepatitis B, Hepatitis C

-Word count - 2943

-excluding title page, abstract, references, figures and tables (and hints where to insert them).

 ABSTRACT

 Objectives The objective was to describe the prevalence of sexually transmitted infections (STIs) and blood-borne viruses (BBVs), and prophylactic treatment offered to female postpubertal patients attending a Norwegian Sexual Assault Centre (SAC).
-We wanted to evaluate whether STIs diagnosed at the initial visitcould be assault-transmitted, and to explore whether background and assault characteristics were associated with diagnosed STI/BBV.
+We wanted to evaluate whether STIs diagnosed at the initial visit might be assault-transmitted, and to explore whether background and assault characteristics were associated with diagnosed STI/BBV.

 Methods We included postpubertal females ≥ 12 years of age attending the SAC within one week of the assault.
 Data were collected from records.
 We conducted a retrospective, descriptive study, and used logistic regression analysis.

 Results Among 412 patients with a median age of 21 years, 35 patients had an STI (8.5%), two of which probably were assault-transmitted.
-Chlamydia trachomatis was the dominating infection, detected in 25 patients (6.4%).
+Chlamydia trachomatis was the dominating agent, detected in 25 patients (6.4%).
 At serology screening, 3.7% tested positive for hepatitis C and/or hepatitis B core antibody.
 Patient age 16 – 19 years was associated with STI, while BBV positives were older.
 Non-Western assailant was associated with STI, while substance abuse was associated with both STI and BBV.

-In order to prevent potential transmission of STI not identified at the initial visit, 91% accepted prophylaxis against bacterial STI, while anti-viral prophylaxis was offered to less than a fifth of the patients.
+In order to prevent potential transmission of STI not identified at the initial visit, 91% accepted prophylaxis against bacterial STI, while anti-viral prophylaxis was offered to less than one fifth of the patients.

-Conclusions The C trachomatis prevalence among the sexual assault patients was higher than in the community but lower than in the comparable clinical population.
+Conclusions The C trachomatis prevalence among the sexual assault patients was lower than in a comparable clinical population.
 The STI was suspected to be assault-transmitted in only two cases.

-240 words
+234 words